mrwebwork/portfolio-site/README.md

 ## Features

-- **Dynamic routing:** Each page of the portfolio is automatically routed based on its file name in the `pages` directory.
 - **Reusable components:** Components such as `Header`, `Footer`, `ProjectCard`, `Navbar`, and `ToggleTheme` are reused across multiple pages, demonstrating DRY (Don't Repeat Yourself) principles.
 - **Styling:** Tailwind CSS and CSS Modules are used for component-level styles, resulting in a clean and organized codebase.
 - **Static files:** Static files, like images, are served from the `public` directory.